The Hannah Arendt Campus

 The façade

 Jean Péru (1656-1723) was already well known when he was chosen for a new building campaign.
-Of the façade of Sainte Marthe, he completed only part of the west wing (1689-1693), Jean-Baptiste Franque continued the work (1743-1745), using the same design for the right-hand side, and the work of 1830 extended the west wing begun by Péru.
-The ensemble is remarkably homogeneous despite the different hands that participated in its construction.
+From the façade of Sainte Marthe, he completed only part of the west wing (1689-1693), Jean-Baptiste Franque continued the work (1743-1745), using the same design for the right-hand side, and the work of 1830 extended the west wing begun by Péru.
+The whole is remarkably homogeneous, despite the different hands involved in its construction.

 The façade is 175 metres long.
-Its elevation has two visible levels, a very high ground floor and above it a single floor, barely less high, all highlighted by blind dormers.
-The ornamentation on the first floor is marked by windows topped alternately by curvilinear and triangular pediments.
-The dormer windows, highlighted by a very dynamic circular arc at the ends, crown the whole.
-Their number is equivalent to that of the windows.
-The astonishing length of the façade, the curvilinear rhythm opposed to the triangular rhythm of the pediments, enriched by the rounded note of the dormers, provides a skilful play of curves, a dynamic, a movement that responds to the taste for Italianate eloquence.
-This play of opposition between rigour and movement has a high point, the portico that dresses the front part of the pavilion of the Borde staircase.
+Its elevation comprises two visible levels, a very high ground floor and a single storey above, barely less high, all of which is highlighted by blind dormer windows.
+The ornamentation on the first floor features windows topped alternately by curvilinear and triangular pediments.
+The dormer windows, highlighted by a highly dynamic circular arch at the ends, crown the whole.
+They are as numerous as the windows.
+The astonishing length of the façade, the curvilinear rhythm contrasting with the triangular rhythm of the pediments, enriched by the rounded note of the dormers, creates a skilful interplay of curves, a dynamic, a movement in keeping with the taste for Italianate eloquence.
+This interplay of rigour and movement culminates in the portico at the front of the Borde staircase pavilion.

 Jean-Baptiste Franque, with his son François, drew up the plans and specifications (1746).
-The portico stands out on a central body, with columns of two superimposed orders protruding for a moment from the astonishing horizontality.
-A large triangular pediment adds the final touch to this immense façade, the largest in Avignon at that time.
+The portico stands out against a central, projecting body, with the columns of the two superimposed orders jutting out for a moment against the astonishing horizontality.
+A large triangular pediment adds the finishing touch to this immense façade, the largest in Avignon at the time.

 The great hall of the northern building

-Jean-André Borde and François d'Elbène took up the design of Paul de Royers de la Valfenière, who died in 1667, to create the central pavilion housing the grand staircase.
-After a vast vestibule with arcades, the colossal staircase on a square plan is articulated in perfect rhythms.
-Although the scale of the proportions gives an impression of balance and sobriety, a Baroque tendency towards elegance characterises the whole.
+Jean-André Borde and François d'Elbène used the design by Paul de Royers de la Valfenière, who died in 1667, to create the central pavilion housing the grand staircase.
+After a vast arcaded vestibule, the colossal square staircase is laid out in perfect rhythm.
+Although the scale of the proportions gives an impression of balance and sobriety, there is a Baroque tendency towards elegance throughout.

-On either side of the hall stand the statues of Bernard de Rascas, founder of the hospital of Sainte Marthe (left) and Bénézet.
-According to the stories, Bénézet, a young shepherd from the Ardèche, heard the voice of Christ in 1177 ordering him to go and build a bridge over the Rhône.
-Guided by an angel, he arrived on the right bank of the Rhone, and was led across by a boatman to whom he gave the last three coins he had.
+On either side of the hall, in the alcoves, stand the statues of Bernard de Rascas, founder of the Sainte Marthe hospital (left) and Bénézet.
+According to legend, in 1177, Bénézet, a young shepherd from the Ardèche, heard the voice of Christ ordering him to go and build a bridge over the Rhône.
+Guided by an angel, he arrived on the right bank of the Rhône and was taken across by a boatman to whom he gave the last three coins he had.
 Bénézet then announced his mission to the bishop of Avignon, who took him for a simpleton and sent him to the judge.

-The latter, to test him, pointed to a huge stone and said that if he could carry it, he believed he could build the bridge.
-Benezet lifted the stone and placed it in the river at the start of the future bridge.
-Immediately, alms poured in and its construction was decided.
-Although he was never officially canonised, Benezet was declared a saint from the beginning of the 13th century and his cult spread, with his iconography most often depicting him with the stone on his shoulder.
+To put him to the test, Benezet pointed to a huge stone and said that if he could carry it, he believed he could build the bridge.
+Bénézet lifted the stone and placed it in the river at the start of the future bridge.
+Immediately, alms poured in and it was decided to build the bridge.
+Although he was never officially canonised, Bénézet was described as a saint from the early 13th century and his cult spread, his iconography most often depicting him with the stone on his shoulder.

 The southern building: a response to the architecture of the former Saint Martha's Hospital